Wedding Beers: How Much Beer To Buy?

 Your guests will obviously have different tastes and preferences, but when buying wedding beers, there are a few factors to consider:

 - Think about the season: Different types of beer are better suited to different seasons.
-Generally speaking, crisper, more floral-flavoured beers such as lagers and session pales go down more easily in summer, whereas darker, maltier beers tend to be more popular in autumn and winter.
+Generally speaking, crisper, more floral-flavoured beers such as lagers and session ales go down more easily in summer, whereas darker beers and maltier flavours tend to be more popular in autumn and winter.

 - Provide a variety: If you're catering for dozens of guests or even hundreds, you can expect them to have different beer tastes.
 Try to provide at least two different styles of beer to choose from.
 If you're really not sure, you can't go wrong with one lager and one pale ale.